gsoft-inc/sg-eslint/README.md

 - [lodash](/packages/lodash/index.js): Use this for projects that use lodash.
 - [strict](/packages/strict/index.js): Use this for projects that wants to prohibits some syntax.

+### Plugin-Provided Rules

+Sharegate's plugin provides the following custom rules, which are included as appropriate in all core linting configs:

+- [prefer-cx](packages/rules/docs/rules/prefer-cx.md): Prefer cx over classnames as the name of classnames imports.
+- [restrict-full-import](packages/rules/docs/rules/restrict-full-import.md): Prevent importing the entirety of a package.

 ## Maintainers

 The following documentation is only for the maintainers of this repository.